Descent Into Darkness Song

 .
 This can be a form of Villain Song

-- The Once-ler's Villain Song from The Lorax seems fine and dandy for most of the song.
-That is until he starts talking about not caring if a few trees are dying, while you see him destroying said trees with the soundwaves from his guitar, and carelessly hacking down every tree left and right while the forest creatures run for their lives.
+- The Once-ler's Villain Song from The Lorax gradually becomes darker as the song goes on, starting in his casual worker clothes with his acoustic guitar, to wearing a flashy new business suit, to making huge, polluting factories, to not caring if "a few trees are dying", while you see him destroying said trees with the soundwaves from his new electric guitar, and carelessly hacking down every tree left and right while the forest creatures run for their lives.
 Not only does the song get so much darker, his voice gets a distinct malevolent echo at the end.

 - "The End", by The Doors, famously starts off as a ponderous musing about the nature of finality.
 However, eventually the imagery shifts into describing a masked killer grappling with the desire to kill, and then killing, his own parents.
 Afterwards, the tempo builds up to the end, creating a mesmerizing climax.
 Which, incidentally, makes it the perfect song to be used to bookend Apocalypse Now—a descent into the evil that lurks in the human heart.